 Prof. Rodica BĂLAȘA, MD, Ph.D.

 “Anatomy represents a subject that you will study in the very first year.
 You may wonder why, but you will find that this is the right path.
-Knowing the human body, in a very detailed manner, starting with the first bone from the 206th ones, muscles, vessels, nerves, until to the most complicated regions of the brain, you will be able to diagnose illness, to understand how they affect the human body and the most important, to know how to treat patients.
+Knowing the human body, in a very detailed manner, starting with the first of 206 bones, muscles, vessels, nerves, until to the most complicated regions of the brain, you will be able to diagnose illness, to understand how they affect the human body and the most important, to know how to treat patients.
 Surgical procedures would not exist without a strong knowledge about anatomy.
 So, my future colleagues, let’s start doing medicine in the right and innovative way in Hamburg, having as a first step the Anatomy.
-I can assure you that you will find it interesting, useful and spreaded everywhere in medical practice.”
+I can assure you that you will find it interesting, useful, and widespread in medical practice.”

 Associate Prof. Mircea MUREȘAN, MD, Ph.D.